metal3-io/ip-address-manager/docs/releasing.md

   minor or major, or new patch release in the latest minor release), uncheck the box for latest release.
 - If it is a release candidate (RC) or a pre-release, tick pre-release box.
+- Save the release note as a draft, and have others review it.
+Use the `./hack/verify-release.sh` script as helper to verify release content.
 - Publish the release.

 ## Post-release actions for new release branches